tvt15/Graphql_query/README.md

 ### repository_contributors — Query for retrieving contributors of a repository
 Source code: [queries/repositories/Gitlab_contributors.py]()

-This  GraphQL query aims to retrieve the default branch reference of a specified repository.
+The goal of this GraphQL query is to obtain a given repository's default branch reference.
-Specifically, it extracts the login names of authors from the commit history of the default branch.
+It specifically pulls the GitLab IDs and login names of authors (contributors) from the default branch's commit history.

 <table>
 <tr>